VIU Campus

 “There are two goals in the Experiential Learning process.
 One is to learn the specifics of a particular subject, and the other is to learn about one’s own learning process.”

-Experiential Learning Theory (ELT) aims to go beyond the learning of specific disciplines, it aims to prepare learners with knowledge and skills plus the abilities to apply theoretical knowledge to real life, ever changing situations.
+ELT aims to go beyond the learning of specific disciplines.
+It prepares learners with knowledge and skills to apply theoretical knowledge in real life situations.
 ELT assumes that learning is an ongoing process, meaning that learning never ends and continues throughout one’s life journey.
-With this principle underlying ELT, students immersed in the learning cycle of Experiencing, Reflecting, Thinking, and Acting report increased levels of critical thinking abilities and the capacity to apply and connect theoretical knowledge to ongoing real-life situations.

-ELT embraces the notion that workplaces will continue to change at an accelerated pace throughout the foreseeable future.
-It assumes that graduates entering the workforce today are a new generation of workers who have different expectations than their predecessors.
-This generation accepts that a job for life won’t exist and that workplaces will be innovative and creative in which lifelong learning will be expected and required, and that technology will allow for flexible working conditions, therefore Experiential Learning aims to impact learners far beyond their years of formal education.
+ELT embraces the notion that workplaces will change throughout the foreseeable future.
+Graduates entering the workforce today will have different expectations than their predecessors.
+This generation expects workplaces to be innovative and creative.
+Lifelong learning will be required to keep up.
+Technology will allow for flexible working conditions.
+Experiential learning aims to impact learners far beyond their years of formal education.

 How do I adapt my teaching style to incorporate Experiential Learning?

-CIEL specialists are available for a consultation to discuss Experiential Learning and ways to integrate any of the above approaches (and others!) into the classroom.
+CIEL specialists are available for a consultation to discuss Experiential Learning.
+We would be very happy to work with you on ways to integrate any of the above approaches into your classroom.
 To book a consultation, contact learnsupport@viu.ca

 What resources are available so that I can learn more about ELT?